Mark D. Bauer

 Professor Bauer received his bachelor's degree in political science from the University of Chicago, where he received the Howell Murray award for outstanding contributions to the university.
 He received his law degree from Emory University, where he was a member of the Moot Court Honor Society, and taught first-year legal research and writing.

 Professor Bauer has supported the work of the Stetson's Centers for Excellence in Elder Law and Higher Education Law through speaking engagements and research.
 Professor Bauer has also been active in professional associations, serving as Chair of the Education Law and Aging and the Law Sections for the Association of American Law School, and was a member of the Steering Committee for the Southeastern Association of Law Schools.
+Professor Bauer is currently the faculty representative to the College of Law's Board of Overseers.

 In 2011 Bauer was a visiting scholar at Queen Mary, University of London, and was Academic Director of Stetson's Autumn in London Semester Study Abroad Program.
 Professor Bauer has been a Senior International Fellow and Visiting Scholar at the University of Melbourne in Australia, and was named a Distinguished International Fellow to the Canadian Centre for Elder Law.
 In 2013 Professor Bauer was awarded Stetson's Branton Excellence in Teaching Award.
+In 2017 Professor Bauer was the winner of the Homer and Dolly Hand Award for Faculty Scholarship.

 Phone: 727-562-7861 | Email: email@example.com | Office: DA-205 (Gulfport)